 How to Apply

-- The student must complete the Free Application for Federal Student Aid (FAFSA) by Wright State University's FAFSA priority deadline date.
-When completing the FAFSA, the student must indicate that he or she is interested in employment.
+- Complete the Free Application for Federal Student Aid (FAFSA) by Wright State University's FAFSA priority deadline date and have financial need, as determined by the FAFSA.
+When completing the FAFSA, you must also indicate interest in employment.
+Funds are awarded as available.

 - View your financial aid Award Notice and accept your Federal Work Study via WINGS Express.

 - Review student employment job posting information & eligibility requirements.

 - Access Handshake, your on-campus student employment job search portal.
 Your student Handshake account is automatically created once you register for classes.
 If you have difficulty accessing their Handshake account, contact email@example.com for assistance.